FindMySchool LogoFindMySchool

 For transport, the school’s guidance highlights bus routes including the 143, with additional services to East Finchley such as the 263, 234, 102, and H3, as well as school routes 643 and 611 at certain times.

-Sixth form outcomes are solid rather than elite.
-A-level measures sit around the England middle on this ranking system, and Oxbridge numbers are small, so students seeking a highly academic, ultra high-attainment sixth form should compare options carefully.
+• Sixth form outcomes are solid rather than elite.
+A-level measures sit just below the England middle on this ranking system, so students seeking a highly academic, ultra high-attainment sixth form should compare options carefully.

 Bishop Douglass School Finchley offers a coherent combination of Catholic community identity, structured study expectations, and strong progress measures at GCSE.
 It suits families who value a faith-informed environment, clear routines, and a school day that encourages students to stay engaged beyond the final bell.
 The main decision point is fit: students who benefit from structure and readily join clubs, leadership roles, or organised enrichment are likely to do well here; those who need a lighter weekly rhythm should look closely at how extended study and additional lessons would feel in practice.

 The school has a Good judgement from its most recent Ofsted inspection (July 2022), with Good grades across the key areas including sixth form.
-GCSE outcomes rank 956th in England and 17th in Barnet on FindMySchool’s ranking model, placing it within the top quarter of schools in England for this measure.
+GCSE academic outcomes rank 1,324th of 3,895 schools in England on FindMySchool’s ranking model, with a local overall rank of 19th in Barnet.

 Demand data indicates more applications than offers in the most recent recorded cycle, suggesting competition for places.
 For the 2026/27 admissions round, families should prioritise meeting the documented deadlines and submitting all required Catholic admissions forms on time.